mattiasgeniar/puppet-vagrant_helper_scripts/README.md

 Vagrant Helper scripts for Puppet
 =================================

 This repository will hold some useful scripts that help with developing Puppet modules combined with Vagrant.
+All scripts are placed into /usr/bin so they can be called easily from the CLI.

 This is, obviously, a work-in-progress and extra scripts will be greatly appreciated.